What Is Severe Hearing Loss?

 It can be hard to lose your hearing, whether suddenly or over many years.
-If your child has severe hearing loss, you may worry about the parts of life that she’ll miss.
+If your child has severe hearing loss, you may worry about the parts of life that they’ll miss.
 Remember that there are many things that can help people of all ages with the condition enjoy life.
 As you work with your doctor to pick a treatment plan, you can take steps to make life easier for you or your child.

 For your child:

 - Therapy can help your child learn to use a hearing aid and find ways to communicate.
-A family or a speech therapist can teach her to say words clearly so others understand.
-She can also learn how to use other techniques, including sign language, natural gestures, and speech reading.
+A family or a speech therapist can teach them to say words clearly so others understand.
+They can also learn how to use other techniques, including sign language, natural gestures, and speech reading.
 A therapist can help you decide which approach is right for your child and how your family can help.

 - Work with an audiologist to learn ways to deal with noisy places or group conversations.

 - Use HATS that make your alarms, phone, or television easier to hear.
 Some devices can let you know when someone is ringing the doorbell.

 - Style your home to make sounds easier to hear.
 Place carpet or rugs on floors to cut down on noise.
 Arrange chairs so you can sit across from your friends during visits.